 The word “perihelion” comes from the Ancient Greek words “peri”, meaning “near”, and “helios”, meaning “the Sun”.
 “Aphelion” derives from the words “apo”, meaning “away”, and “helios”, meaning “the Sun”.

 The perihelion is the point in the orbit of the earth where it is nearest to its orbital focus, to the sun.
-It is the opposite of aphelion, which is the point in the orbit where the earth is farthest from its focus.
+It’s the opposite of aphelion, which is the point in the orbit where the earth is farthest from its focus.

-The word solstice is derived from the Latin "sol" meaning "sun" and "sistere" meaning "to stand still".
-During the solstices, the Sun stands appears to stand still in declination, In other words, the seasonal movement of the Sun's path, as seen from Earth, comes to a stop before reversing direction.
+The word solstice is derived from the Latin “sol” meaning “sun” and “sistere” meaning “to stand still”.
+During the solstices, the Sun appears to stand still in declination.
+The seasonal movement of the Sun’s path, as seen from Earth, comes to a stop before reversing direction.

 Is the Winter Solstice and the Perihelion Eelated?